 3. Kowa YF30-6

-Our pick of the best night vision binoculars – and they’re good during the day too
+The best night vision binoculars (they’re good in the day too)

 Magnification: 6x | Objective diameter: 30mm | Field of view at 1000m: 140 metres | Closest focusing distance: 5 metres | Eye relief: 20mm | Weight: 470g **Dimensions:** 160x114x48mm